OMX

 omx doctor

-Run a smoke test to confirm the native hook path executes end-to-end:
+Smoke test that the native hook path executes end-to-end:

 omx exec --skip-git-repo-check -C .
 "Reply with exactly OMX-EXEC-OK"